 We love hearing from you!
 If you have made our recipes, or if you have a question or comment, or simply want to say Hi!, please leave a comment and star rating below!
 Also be sure to follow along with us, on Facebook, Instagram and Pinterest.
 We have lots of fun over there.

 - 1/4 cup (60 grams) melted, unsalted butter (meaning you should have 1/4 cup after it is melted)

 - 1 liter (32 fl. oz) milk we use 2% lactose free milk, but regular is fine

 - 1/2 cup (90 grams) fine ground durum wheat semolina (we like to use the Monastiri brand)

 - 1/4 teaspoon powdered vanilla

-- 1/3 cup approximately melted butter (for brushing on to phyllo)
+- 1/3 cup (75 grams) melted butter for brushing on to phyllo

 - Cinnamon for dusting

-- Approximately 1/2 cup icing sugar, for dusting the top of the bougatsa
+- 1/2 cup (65 grams) icing sugar for dusting the top of the bougatsa

 - Preheat oven to 350 degrees Fahrenheit

-- In a large pot, over medium-high heat, combine melted butter and sugar.
-Mix until combined and then slowly pour in milk.
-Add semolina and vanilla.
+- In a large pot, over medium-high heat, combine your 1/4 cup melted butter and 1/2 cup of sugar.
+Mix until combined and then slowly pour in your 1 liter of milk.
+Add 1/2 cup of semolina and 1/4 teaspoon vanilla.
 Cook for about 5 minutes, stirring regularly.

 - In a bowl beat together 3 eggs using a fork.
 Once thoroughly beaten slowly add them to the pot.
 At this point you must continuously stir the contents of the pot.
 Continue to cook, stirring continuously, over medium-high heat for about 10 minutes.
 The custard filling is done when it has the consistency of a pudding.
 You can get a sense of what it looks like here.